-The PDD Flexible, which will be begin in March, will have a blended format, including live online modules and three in-person modules (for a total of seven on-campus days — at the start, mid-way and at the end of the program).
+The PDD Flexible, which will be begin during 2021, will have a blended format, including live online modules and three in-person modules (for a total of seven on-campus days — at the start, mid-way and at the end of the program).
 This format guarantees continuous and personalized contact with professors, the program team and peers in class.

 The program draws on methodologies used in many IESE programs (such as the case method, live interactive sessions, workshops, simulations, applied exercises, individual and group coaching, etc.).
 Combined with the latest technology of IESE’s virtual classrooms, this ensures that participants’ experience and interactions are optimal.

 The PDD, in its face-to-face format and its new format, is a program for people who have 5-10 years of managerial experience and who want to deepen their skills and knowledge of management to obtain a 360-degree vision of the company.

 The first PDD was delivered 60 years ago in Barcelona.
 Over the years some 18,000 managers from all over Spain have made the PDD a reference point in executive education.

 Two decades innovating in digital education projects